 If you’re planning to travel longer distances, you may want to consider train travel.
 You might be used to seeing the media portraying trains as overcrowded, unhygienic, and unsafe, however long-distance services are anything but that.
 You can often find long-distance lines offering safe, comfortable, and spacious seats for relatively inexpensive costs.

-If like many expats you’re being relocated with an existing employer, you may not have much choice on the region you live in.
+If like many expats living in India you’re being relocated with an existing employer, you may not have much choice on the region you live in.
 However, several remote workers and digital nomads are now moving to India too.
 And with so many different cultures and dialects in each region, it can be hard to know where to live.

 Unfortunately, there’s no short answer as everyone’s reasons for coming to India are very different, but we’ve compiled a helpful list of things to consider as well as some of the most popular destinations to move to.